-Duck is often perceived to be greasy, fatty, overly tough - or even all three!
-Where duck is cooked properly, however, it can be deliciously tender and though perhaps that little bit more substantial and fattier than either chicken or turkey, at least every bit as enjoyable.
+Duck is often perceived to be greasy, fatty, overly tough—or even all three!
+When duck is cooked properly, however, it can be deliciously tender and though perhaps that little bit more substantial and fattier than either chicken or turkey, at least every bit as enjoyable.
 Although a whole duck can very effectively be grilled or barbecued outdoors, when it is cooked indoors, it should be roasted in the oven.
 This incredibly simple recipe sees it cooked with a basic clementine orange and thyme stuffing before being served with both mashed and roasted potatoes and broccoli.

 As an added bonus, this page will also show how to make duck stock from the carcass of the bird and thereafter a delicious duck and chestnut soup.